 Many of us, single or in a relationship, run from the risks of true intimacy.
 It takes courage to want to really connect with someone on a deep level.

-Intimacy is created when you are with someone that shares your values; when you are both authentic; when there is mutual respect and when you don’t rely on the other person to “complete you.”
+Intimacy is created when you are with someone that shares your values; when you are both authentic and not afraid to be vulnerable; when there is mutual respect and when you don’t rely on the other person to “complete you.”

-If you are ready for love and a long-term healthy relationship, then you both must be able and willing to commit to one another.
+These are just some of the signs that may indicate that your partner is not ready for love and a long-term healthy relationship.
+You both must be able and willing to commit to one another in order for the relationship to work.

 Remember, it’s easy to become attracted to people who can “almost” commit.
 People who treat you really well and then they control or ignore you.
 Those types of relationships are typically high energy and addictive.